Awilen-Bernkastel/memoripy/README.md

 4. **Generate Response**: Combine the current prompt and retrieved interactions to generate a contextually relevant response.

 5. **Decay and Reinforcement**: Increase decay on unused memories and reinforce frequently accessed memories.
+Severely decayed memories are deleted/forgotten.

 ## Requirements
 Memoripy relies on several dependencies, including: